THE SECOND COMING

 As John’s eyes shifted away from Heaven’s Cloud Rider, he now observes that there were armies following him.
 Who might they be?
 Well, for one, his angels are going to be accompanying him.
 Second Thessalonians 1:7-8, says,

 …and to give you who are troubled rest with us when the Lord Jesus is revealed from heaven with his mighty angels, in flaming fire taking vengeance on those who do not know God, and on those who do not obey the gospel of our Lord Jesus Christ.

-Now, I hope you know how to ride because you and I are going to be with him on that day.
+Now, I hope you know how to ride because you and I are going to be with him on that day as well.
 We are in the other army John saw.
-Not to worry though, you can be sure that we will have no problem riding on that day and we will not have to lift a finger in battle either.
+Not to worry though, you can be sure that we will have no problem riding on that day and we will not have to lift a finger to fight in battle either.
 Since we are looking at the actual scene of this future event, if John had taken a photograph of it, and had the photo enlarged, you would find your face and the horse you will be riding in this scene!
 The saints will be following Christ when he descends from Heaven on that day so that they can witness their vindication and, also, witness his awesome justice and power.
 Here are a few scriptures that speak to this:

 Now Enoch, the seventh from Adam, prophesied about these men also, saying, ’Behold, the Lord comes with ten thousands of his saints, to execute judgment on all, to convict all who are ungodly among them of all their ungodly deeds which they have committed in an ungodly way, and of all the harsh things which ungodly sinners have spoken against him.’
 Jude 14-15

 Then you shall flee through my mountain valley, for the mountain valley shall reach to Azal.
 Yes, you shall flee as you fled from the earthquake in the days of Uzziah king of Judah.
 Thus the LORD my God will come, and all the saints with you.
 Zechariah 14:5